Canoeboot 20231026 released!

 Besides deblobbing, there are two critical differences in how Canoeboot’s build system works in this release, versus the Libreboot 20231021 build system:

-As a result, the Canoeboot build system is about 1250 sloc when counting shell scripts of the build system; considerably smaller than older revisions, accounting for an approximate 50% reduction in the amount of code.
+The Canoeboot build system is about 1250 sloc when counting shell scripts of the build system; considerably smaller than older revisions, accounting for an approximate 50% reduction in the amount of code.

-That ~1250 sloc in Canoeboot is with all the extra features such as serprog integration and U-Boot support (on actual mainboards, that you can flash it with).
+That ~1250 sloc in Canoeboot is with all the extra features such as serprog integration and U-Boot support (on actual motherboards, that you can flash it with).
 The build system in Canoeboot 20231026 is extremely efficient.

 Backports